Abdulrahman-CS99/Data-Warehouse-AWS/README.md

 ### Why Use Staging Tables?
 - Staging tables **store raw data before transformation**.
-- This approach **ensures data integrity** before inserting into final tables.
+- This approach ensures data integrity before inserting into final tables.
-- It allows **bulk loading from S3 to Redshift**, which is faster than inserting row-by-row.
+- It allows bulk loading from S3 to Redshift which is faster than inserting row-by-row.

 ## Project Files
 - **`sql_queries.py`**: Contains SQL queries to create, drop, and insert data into tables.